osrf/gazebo_tutorials/guided_i/tutorial1.md

 1. contributing the model to Gazebo's model database,
 1. improving the model's appearance and data output,
 1. controlling the model using a plugin, and
-1. visualizing the sensor data in Gazebo and RViz.
+1. visualizing the sensor data in Gazebo-classic and RViz.

 Each of the above topics will be covered in separate tutorials.
 The rest of this tutorial will focus on the creation of the Velodyne SDF model.